psoukie/zipchord/README.md

 - **After punctuation**

 **Auto-capitalization** offers three options:
-- **Off:** Spaces and capitalization are not adjusted around punctuation.
+- **Off:** Automatic capitalization is not used.
+(To manually capitalize a chorded word, briefly press Shift before the chord entry.)
-- **For chords only:** Spaces are added and words are capitalized only when punctuation precedes or follows chorded entry.
+- **For chords only:** Text is automatically capitalized only for words entered using chords.
-- **For all input:** Spaces are always added after punctuation and words are capitalized even for regular typing.
+- **For all input:** All text is automatically capitalized even for regular typing.

 ### Enabling and Disabling the Chords